 The Local Alcohol Policy (LAP) is a tool that Councils can develop and introduce through the Sale and Supply of Alcohol Act 2012 (the Act) to suit the local licensing environment.
 It can be used to regulate the number, location, trading hours and licence conditions of licensed premises.
 Once developed it must be approved by the Alcohol Regulatory and Licensing Authority (ARLA).

-How has the LAP been developed?
+How was the first LAP developed?

 The Act allows councils to develop a LAP for their territorial areas.
 The object of the Act is focused around reducing alcohol related harm.

 The Mackenzie, Timaru and Waimate District Councils jointly prepared a draft Local Alcohol Policy.
 In preparing the policy, the views of the community about alcohol licensing matters have been sought through community surveys, and discussions with key stakeholders, including Police, the Medical Officer of Health, industry representatives and health and community groups.
 Following consultation and hearings on the Draft Policy (and subsequent changes) it becomes a Provisional Local Alcohol Policy (PLAP).
 Once any appeals against the PLAP are resolved, the Councils and ARLA are satisfied with the LAP and it is adopted as the LAP.
 The PLAP became the LAP on 21 December 2015.
 The Councils then set a date for the LAP to come into force, and once that date is publicly notified, it comes into force on the date set by the Councils.
 The only parts of the LAP which do not come in to force on that date are those provisions in the LAP relating to maximum trading hours or one way door policies.
 The date passed by resolution for the LAP to come into force is 24 March 2016.
 The provisions relating to one way door policies and maximum trading hours will come into force 90 days after public notification of the adoption of the LAP.
-This will be in June 2016.
+This was in June 2016.

 Why has a Local Alcohol Policy been developed?